Ferase/OFFRestored/README.md

 ### Notes

 Besides the above requirements, NuGet should resolve all other dependency issues assuming the BepInEx source is added.
-For OFF's assemblies, it would be best to copy the above DLL files from `OFF/OFF_Data/Managed/` into the `lib/` folder for easy referencing.
+For OFF's assemblies, it would be best to create a `lib` folder inside the project's directory and copy the relevant DLLs from `OFF/OFF_Data/Managed/` there.

 ### Compiling